-Use this procedure to connect the hydraulic hoses from the (optional) hydraulic boom extension, heavy duty boom extension, or lattice insert to the hose drum hoses located on the boom nose.
+Use this procedure to connect the hydraulic hoses from the (optional) hydraulic boom extension or lattice insert to the hose drum hoses located on the boom nose.

 - 1. If necessary, extend the hydraulic hoses on the boom nose.
-For more information, see Extending Hoses for Hydraulic Boom Extension Operation, page 5-75. - 2.
-Remove the caps from the hydraulic hoses (1) on the boom extension or lattice insert. - 3.
-Remove the caps from the hydraulic hoses (2) on the boom nose. - 4.
-Connect the boom extension, heavy duty boom extension, or lattice insert hydraulic hoses (1) to the hose drum hydraulic hoses (2) on the boom nose.
+For more information, see Extending Hoses for Hydraulic Boom Extension Operation, page 5-74. - 2.
+Remove the caps from the hydraulic hoses (1) on the boom extension or lattice insert. - Remove the caps from the hydraulic hoses (2) on the boom nose. - 4.
+Connect the boom extension or lattice insert hydraulic hoses (1) to the hose drum hydraulic hoses (2) on the boom nose.
 Turn the nut to secure the connections.
 When the couplers are fully connected, the coupler sleeve clicks into place. - 5.
-Secure any excess hose on the hooks on boom extension, heavy duty boom extension, or lattice insert.
+Secure any excess hose on the hooks on boom extension or lattice insert.

 CAUTION!

 Machine Damage!